top of page

 Hill Writers Reading Series & Writers' Collective

-For the past two years, I have provided free writing opportunities through in-person workshops, curated writing prompts, and an online reading series dedicated to uplifting Appalachian voices.
-Our Facebook group has grown to over 300 members, and the series has engaged more than 150 participants nationwide.
+For the past two years, Ratcliffe has provided free writing opportunities through in-person workshops, curated writing prompts, and an online reading series dedicated to uplifting Appalachian voices.
+The accompanying Facebook community has grown to more than 300 members, and the series has engaged over 150 participants nationwide.

 I Declare, Kentucky Podcast, Available on Spotify

-This podcast originated in a poetry workshop led by Kentucky Poet Laureate Frank X Walker.
-Alongside my co-hosts, Kimi Hardesty and Atticus Combs, I explore contemporary issues through the lens of poetic form and craft.
+The podcast originated in a poetry workshop led by Kentucky Poet Laureate Frank X Walker.
+Alongside co-hosts Kimi Hardesty and Atticus Combs, Ratcliffe explores contemporary issues through the lens of poetic form and craft.

 2025 Public Speaking Events